 The 8 inch Aura Gravity Ventilator is 8 inches in diameter and has a 6 inch tall collar.
-The model number is AV-8-C6 and has 50 inches of Net Free Area (NFA).
+The model AV-8-C6 has 50 inches of Net Free Area (NFA).
 All 8 inch gravity ventilators come with a standard 13″ x 13″ square flange flashing.

 Exhaust vents with a collar height of 6 inches or greater are typically for low slope or flat roof ventilation.
 However, if installed less than 4 feet from the peak, this roof vent can go on a 0/12 to 5/12 pitch roof in climate zones 1-6.
 See the installation guides for help installing.